I recently had an old friend from back in the day get in touch with me because he wanted my advice on a business idea he was pursuing.

 Tell them “You should create a song and put it up on YouTube so people can listen to it.”

-And they will tell you they can’t because they don’t know how to sing or play an instrument, and why “YouTube won’t make them famous” and “Why would someone listen to me?”
+And they will tell you they can’t because they don’t know how to sing or play an instrument, and why “YouTube won’t make me famous” and “Why would someone listen to me?”

 In other words, when they say they want to be a rockstar, they want some big record label to contact them and offer to promote them and sell their music.